What Animal Is Digging Holes in My Yard? 9 Types of Bothersome Burrowers

 Skunks dig in lawns to find insect larvae, and you may notice their distinctive smell.

 Skunks typically dig burrow entrances in the wild under objects like logs or large rocks.
 But a homeowner can also find skunk burrows under a home’s foundation, patio, or other outdoor structure.
 Feeding holes are small and shallow, typically only a few inches in diameter.
 Skunks create them to find insect larvae, their primary food source.
 These holes usually pop up in groups, not individually.
+According to the Iowa State University Extension, skunks may neatly roll up sod to make their feeding holes.

 Groundhogs, voles, and gophers burrow for shelter.